tbruckmaier/corcel-acf/readme.md

 * load acf fields via eloquent relations
 * load acf data for a post only once and save sql queries
+* support for eager loading of acf relations
 * return suitable data types for the different acf fields (see table below), including a fallback for unknown field types
 * support for deeply encapsulated fields (e.g. a image in a repeater in a flexible content)
 * TODO: consider custom post types
 * possible to access acf field config and internal attributes
 * TODO: support for option page
-* TODO: support preloading of acf fields

-# Usage
+# Basic usage

-Your `Post` object must know about the acf relations, preferably use the included Trait:
+The easiest way to create the acf relations is the included trait:

 ```php